content-left-bg.png

 • distance from the school to the nearest kindergarten program provider

-• predicted impact to viability of existing services and community, and
+• predicted impact to viability of existing services and community

-• Regional Director makes a formal submission to EC identifying unique community access issues and data considerations.
+• The Regional Director makes a formal submission to ECRC identifying unique community access issues and data considerations

-• The Deputy Director-General, Early Childhood (DDG EC) decides whether to enter the consultation phase based on:
+• The Deputy Director-General, Early Childhood, Regulation and Communication (DDG ECRC) decides whether to enter the consultation phase based on:

 • the outcome of data analysis